Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 ## Introduction

-Game engine development is often seen as a domain reserved for technical elites.
-Yet, at the core of every performant engine lies a fundamental element: **software architecture**.
+Game engine development is often perceived as an expert-only domain.
+Yet, beneath every performant engine lies a single unifying force: **software architecture**.

-Poor architecture inevitably leads to technical debt.
-A good one, on the other hand, ensures **longevity**, **modularity**, and **maintainability**.
-Among the dominant models, the **Entity-Component-System (ECS)** paradigm stands out.
-However, it is not without limitations.
+A poor architecture inevitably leads to technical debt.
+A good one ensures **modularity**, **maintainability**, and **scalability** over time.
+Among the leading paradigms, the **Entity-Component-System (ECS)** stands out for its data-oriented design.
+However, ECS comes with its own set of trade-offs — especially regarding communication between systems and runtime flexibility.

-In this article, I propose a hybrid variant: the **Reactive ECS (RECS)**.
-This architecture retains the core principles of ECS while introducing a **reactive** model, based on system requirements, to streamline communication and improve entity processing.
+This article introduces **Reactive ECS (RECS)** — a hybrid architecture that combines the performance of ECS with the **reactivity and decoupling** of event-driven models.
+RECS aims to preserve ECS’s cache efficiency while offering a more declarative and composable system pipeline.

 ---